National Bank (ATP) Montreal

 The impressive list of past champions for this Canadian stop on the professional tennis circuit includes such legendary names as Serena Williams, Martina Navratilova, Chris Evert, Monica Seles, and Steffi Graf.

-Q. What are some tennis etiquette' rules that fans must abide by while watching matches at the National Bank Open (ATP) Montreal presented by National Bank?
+Q. What are some tennis etiquette' rules that fans must abide by while watching matches at the Nationalbank Open - Montreal presented by National Bank?

 - Please remain in your seat until the end of play and only leave your seat during a player changeover.